ipfs/ipfs-docs/docs/basics/command-line.md

 ## Retrieve a file from IPFS

 In the previous section we went through how to add local files to IPFS, now we will learn how to retrieve remote files from IPFS and save them to your computer locally.
-For this example we will be retrieving a folder that contains a single text file.
+For this example, we will be retrieving a folder that contains a single text file.

 1. Within the CLI, navigate to the directory where you wish to save the folder.
 The folder will be saved to whichever directory you are in.
 In this case, I want to save the folder to my documents directory.